zhongshan2020/neuropsychiatric_research/eQTL_xgboost.md

 The xgboost was used for outcome prediction based on features, using the objective method: "binary:logistic" and loss function metrics: "Precison recall auc", 5-fold CV to estimate performance.

+<h2> Analysis: </h2>

-Two analysis performed with different instance weight to test the hypothesis that:  higher PIP score for eQTLs can indicate more reliable eQTLs:
+Two analysis performed with different instance weight to test the hypothesis that:  higher PIP score for eQTLs can indicate more reliable eQTLs

 <h2> a, same weight of 1 for all SNPs : </h2>